jrvanderdoes/purify/paper.md

 # Package Functionality

-The primary function in `Purify` is `resample_function()`, with four available resampling methods:
+A primary function in `Purify` is `resample_function()`, with four available resampling methods:

 1. `Simple`: Standard permutation of predictor variables without additional structure.
 2. `Stratify`: Resampling within specified strata to maintain group structure.
 3. `Sliding`: Applying a sliding window to generate resamples over time-ordered data.
 4. `Segment`: Dividing data into segments and resampling within each.

-This flexibility enables users to adapt Purify to diverse data contexts and hypothesis-testing requirements.
+This flexibility enables users to adapt `Purify` to diverse data contexts and hypothesis-testing requirements.

+Other permutation functions such as \code{resample()} are included for more complex cases.
+The packages also includes functions for analyzing the resultant data such as `boxplot_strata()` for stratified samples.

 ## Example Usage